Accessing Your DUI Record

 Most criminal court activity is a matter of public record.
 You might think of your "criminal record" as a list of convictions, but public records are much more extensive.
 Once DUI or other criminal charges have been filed, an official record exists within the court system.
 That record may not disappear if charges are dismissed or if the defendant is acquitted at trial.

-Depending on state laws and the reporting procedures of local prosecutors, charges that did not result in conviction may appear in the national database also.
+Depending on state laws and the reporting procedures of local prosecutors, charges that did not result in conviction may also appear in the national database.
 That means, for example, that a police officer checking a driver's record during a roadside stop may see charges even though they resulted in acquittal as well as criminal convictions.

 Purposes of Criminal History Databases